LeonBroseliske/CFC/README.md

 Adds the given IP(range) to the firewalls with the configured action for all traffic from that source.
 Makes a comment by default with the current date, you can add an optional comment using single quotes to add a reason or owner of that range as an example.
 It can also be searched on that comment later on.

+addstring:

+        cfc.sh addstring <protocol>:<dport> <string>

+Adds a string block to iptables for a certain protocol and destination port.
+A practical example would be blocking a User-Agent destined for a bunch of webservers, so a tcp connection destined for port 80 with the string: Firefox/28.0, all incoming traffic matching that string towards tcp port 80 would be blocked:

+	cfc.sh addstring tcp:80 'Firefox/28.0'

+Beware, this can have big consequences if the string is not specific enough!

 clean:

 	cfc.sh clean <older_than_number_of_days>